EZFNDEV/FNPrivateServer/ReadMe.md

 ✔️ View the Item Shop<br>
 ✔️ Dashboard to edit your account settings<br>
 ▶️ IN PROGRESS: Join others who use this Private Server<br>

-#### Credits
-The Launcher that is used is based on the AuroraLauncher made by Cyuubi and Slushia